Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Proposed Methodology

 where $\mW_{b}$ are the corresponding temporal contexts to each sample in the mini-batch, and $\vmu_0 \sim \N{\vzero, \mI}$ in mini-batch $1$, and the last mean $\vmu_{bs}$ from the previous mini-batch $b-1$ is the initializing $\vmu_0$ for each consecutive mini-batch $b$.

-In this mini-batched version of training, we can update model parameters after each mini-batch, and $\mathcal{L}_{batch}(\data)$ reports the average loss over all mini-batches.
+In this mini-batched version of training, we can update model parameters after each sub-sequence, and $\mathcal{L}_{batch}(\data)$ reports the average loss over all mini-batches.

-This is possible whenever we can pre-compute all the necessary expected representations for each mini-batch of the input time-series, as we can then split the observations of a time-series over time into subsequences/mini-batches, reducing the computational dependency on the time-series length $T$.
-Obviously, when $BS = T$, and $B = 1$, we recover the full sequential version.
+This alternative is viable whenever we can pre-compute all the necessary expected representations for each mini-batch of the input time-series, as we can then split the observations of a time-series over time into sub-sequences/mini-batches, reducing the computational dependency on the time-series length $T$.
+Obviously, when $BS = T$ and $B = 1$, we recover the full sequential version.